KineticMaintenance/m920q-dual-NVME/README.md

 <br><br>

 ## DISCLAIMER
 USE AT YOUR OWN RISK.
 MICRO SOLDERING REQUIRED.
 I'M NOT RESPONSIBLE IF YOU WILL DAMAGE YOUR BOARD OR BURN DOWN YOUR HOUSE WITH THIS EXERCISE.
-IF YOU DONT KNOW WHAT YOU'RE DOING - DONT DO IT.
+IF YOU DON'T KNOW WHAT YOU'RE DOING - DON'T DO IT.
 <br><br>
 ## FUN PART